RocketBus/clickbus-api-doc/source.md

 **Examples**

-- Get the trip details from _Sao Paulo - Brazil_ to _Santos - Brazil_ in _11th Feb 2015_ from a single part of this search.
+- Get the trip details from _Sao Paulo, SP - Tiete_ to _Santos, SP_ in _11th Feb 2015_ from a single part of this search.

     - URL:
         ```